Questions & Answers

 What is your return policy?

 We want you to love your wearable art.
-If your shirt arrives damaged, or there's an issue with the print quality, please reach out within 30 days of receiving your order and we'll gladly help you process a replacement or return.
+If your shirt arrives damaged, there is an issue with the print quality, or the fit is not right, please reach out within 30 days of receiving your order and we'll help with a replacement, exchange, or return.

 Still wondering about something?
 Get in touch →